Recursive Descriptions of Polar Codes: Recursive Descriptions of Polar Code Decoders Hardware Architectures

-We now turn to study hardware architectures, that are inspired by the recursive decoding algorithms, which we presented in Section \ref{sec:RecDescOfDecAlgor}.
-This section covers hardware architectures for Arikan's $(u+v,v)$ construction.
-A generalization of this discussion to other kernels is presented in Section \ref{sec:HardArchiForOthKer}.
-We begin by the simple SC pipeline decoder (Subsection \ref{sec:SCPipeUV}), and then progress to the more efficient SC line decoder (Subsection \ref{sec:UVLineDecoder}).
-Both of these designs were presented by Leroux \textit{et al.} \cite{Leroux10,Leroux2012} in a non recursive fashion.
-We finish by considering a BP line decoder (Subsection \ref{sec:UVLineDecoderBP}).

-It is important to note that throughout the hardware discussion, our presentation is relatively abstract, emphasizing the important concepts and features of the recursive designs without dwelling into all the details.
-As such, the figures representing the block diagrams should not be considered as full detailed specifications of the implementation, but rather as illustrations that aim to aid the reader in the task of designing the decoder.
+In this section we study schematic architectures that are induced from the recursive decoding algorithms presented in Section \ref{sec:RecDescOfDecAlgor}.
+Indeed most of the algorithmic details were given in that section, therefore the purpose of our discussion here is to consider aspects of hardware algorithms, such as possible parallelism, scheduling and memory resources managements.
+Note, however, that throughout the discussion, our presentation is relatively abstract, emphasizing the important concepts and features of the recursive designs without dwelling into all the specifics.
+Consequently, the figures representing the block diagrams should not be considered as full detailed specifications of the implementation, but rather as illustrations that aim to guide the reader in the task of designing the decoder.

-We usually prefer to use the same notation for signals array or registers arrays.
-Let $u(0:N-1)$ be an $N$ length signals array, then its $i^{th}$ value is denoted by $u(i)$.
-If $v$ is a two dimensional array of $M$ rows and $N$ columns, we denote it by $v(0:M-1,0:N-1)$.
-Naturally, the $i^{th}$ row of this array is denoted by $v(i,0:N-1)$, and it is a one dimensional array of $N$ elements, of which the $j^{th}$ element is denoted by $v(i,j)$.
+Throughout this section we use the same notations for signals array and registers arrays.
+Let $u(0:N-1)$ be an $N$ length signals array.
+We denote its $i^{\text{th}}$ component by $u(i)$.
+If $v$ is a two dimensional array (i.e. a matrix) of $L$ rows and $N$ columns, we denote it by $v(0:M-1,0:N-1)$.
+Naturally, the $i^{\text{th}}$ row of this array is denoted by $v(i,0:N-1)$, and it is a one dimensional array of $N$ elements, of which the $j^{\text{th}}$ element is denoted by $v(i,j)$.